jaqueline-soares/ML4FF-framework/README.md

 The docs folder contains the README file with general instructions.

-The figs folder contains PDF-format files of all the figures generated in the research, including those not presented in the paper due to space limitations.
+The figs folder contains PDF-format files of the figures generated in the research for the presented test case.

-The Models folder contains the pickled results obtained by the 32 ML methods available in the framework applied to the test case.
+The Models folder contains the pickled results obtained by the 34 ML methods available in the framework applied to the test case.
 These files can be imported and manipulated, as documented within the Python framework code.